Monkeyanator/hugo-personal-site/content/post/father.md

 (Recitations of The Scripture),
 Took your glasses off

-And sat fixed in downward gazes
+And we sat fixed in downward gazes
 Loving one another in silence
 Until I in waking rendered you back to Paradise.